-US Government Notice Concerning Product Claims About COVID-19
+Notice Concerning Product Claims About Face Coverings and COVID - 19

-Please note that without specific EPA or FDA approval, claims cannot be made about any antimicrobial agent’s protection or prevention against specific organisms infectious to humans or that of any fabric treated with the agent.
-As such, while this face mask does not cause damages to, nor bring additional risks for, wearers according to its intended use, it cannot be stated that it can prevent or protect from any form of risks to a person's health or safety, illness or disease (or otherwise).
-Research, studies, and data provided in support of the science and technology behind our mask — while truthful, accurate and complete — is presented for informational and educational purposes only.
-For a detailed discussion of this topic, see below.
-Otherwise, acknowledge your understanding of the aforementioned by clicking the button above to proceed on to learn more about our innovative face mask.
+* Without specific EPA or FDA approval, claims can't be made about any antimicrobial agent’s protection against specific organisms infectious to humans or that of any fabric treated with the agent.
+While our product does not cause damage nor bring added risk to wearers when used as intended, it can't be stated that it can prevent or protect the wearer from any risk to a person's health or safety, illness or disease.
+The data provided in support of the science/technology behind our product (while truthful, accurate and complete) is for educational purposes only.

 United States Federal Government Oversight